ItalyStrap/advanced-control-manager/readme.txt

 * Improvement of the Widget Area import
 * Improvement of the autoload of Import/Export
 * Improvement of the settings array
-* Fixed hfeed mcrodata issue
+* Fixed hfeed microdata issue

 = 2.6.0 =
 Release Date: April 18th, 2017